 What does Travel on the Brain mean?

 I presume your visit is driven by an acute infection of the travel bug.
 In that case, I have good and bad news for you.
-The bad news is, there is no cure for.
+The bad news is, there is no cure.
 It becomes a chronic state of mind, you will have travel on your mind constantly.
 So the sooner you give in to your fate, the better.
 However, the good news is that I can help you in that department.
+I have tons of tips for you on how to travel more often, travel cheaper and always in good company (even if you fly solo).

 Who is behind Travel on the Brain?